-You'll quickly see that caring for this species is easy when done correctly, making them a very rewarding pet.
+You'll quickly see that caring for this horned frog species is easy when done correctly, making them a very rewarding pet.

 Pacman frogs (Ceratophrys cranwelli) are undoubtedly one of the most impressive, crowd-pleasing frogs in the world.
 Their huge size, insatiable appetites, and colorful appearance are truly astonishing.
 If you haven’t experienced the excitement of feeding time, you’re missing out.

-My name is Sam Sundberg, owner of The Frog Ranch, Inc. here in Northern California.
+My name is Sam Sundberg, owner of The Frog Ranch, Inc. here in Idaho.
 We’re the largest amphibian breeding and research facility in the world.
-We’ve bred and raised tens of thousands of Pacman frogs, as well as many other remarkable frog species.
+We’ve spawned and raised tens of thousands of Pacman frogs, as well as many other remarkable horned frog species.

-Ceratophrys cranwelli, pronounced (ser-rat-uh-fris cran-well-ee), is the scientific name of this species.
+Ceratophrys cranwelli, pronounced (ser-rat-uh-fris cran-well-eye), is the scientific name of this frog species.
 The reason scientific names are important is because some frogs go by several “common” names, but there’s only one scientific name.
-For instance, Pacman frogs are also known as Chacoan horned frogs, and Cranwell’s horned frogs.
+For instance, Pacman frogs are also known as Cranwell’s horned frogs.

 Pacman frogs are affectionately named after the 1980’s video game character Pac-man, because they appear to be all mouth, and gobble up everything in front of them!